close print view

 Medicare is a federal program providing health coverage for people age 65 or older, or under 65 with certain disabilities and any age with permanent kidney failure.
 For more information, please visit: MEDICARE.

-Medicaid is a federal program administered by the states providing health coverage to those meeting certain income requirements: pregnant women, people with disabilities, people in need of nursing home care and others.
+Medicaid is a federal program administered by the states currently providing health coverage to those meeting certain income requirements: pregnant women, people with disabilities, people in need of nursing home care and others.
 For more information, please visit: www.michigan.gov/helpinghand.
+A new Michigan law allows for the expansion of Michigan’s Medicaid program in the spring of 2014.
+The expanded Medicaid coverage is called the Healthy Michigan Plan.
+Applications will be available soon.

 STUDENT HEALTH PLANS

 Student health plans are often purchased when family coverage is not available, or is unaffordable.
-Approximately 1,500-2,000 institutions of higher education across the country offer some type of health coverage; however, what benefits are covered by these plans, as well as how they’re regulated, vary widely.
-Under the Affordable Care Act, student health plans must eliminate lifetime limits; can no longer drop coverage when an enrollee gets sick or because of an unintentional mistake on an application; and cannot deny or exclude coverage for students under age 19 because of a pre-existing condition.
+As with employer group coverage, the learning institution chooses the plan and benefits, with no individual options for students.
+Approximately 1,500-2,000 institutions of higher education across the country offer some type of health coverage; however, the benefits covered by these plans, as well as how they’re regulated, vary widely.
+Under the Affordable Care Act, student health plans must eliminate lifetime limits; can no longer drop coverage when an enrollee gets sick or because of an unintentional mistake on an application; and cannot deny or exclude coverage for students because of a pre-existing condition and must provide coverage for preventive services.

 HOW YOUR BENEFITS ARE DELIVERED: